KonstantinosBarmpas/konstantinosbarmpas.github.io/_pages/leadership.md

 ### Academic Representation

 - **Postdoctoral Academic Representative (October 2020 – Present)**
-   Represented postdoc researcher in the Department of Computing at Imperial College London
+   Representing the postdoc researchers in the Department of Computing at Imperial College London

-- **Member, Equity, Diversity, and Culture Committee [EDCC](https://www.imperial.ac.uk/computing/about/equality-and-diversity/edcc/) (January 2024 – June 2024 & October 2025 - Present)**
+- **Member of the Equity, Diversity, and Culture Committee [EDCC](https://www.imperial.ac.uk/computing/about/equality-and-diversity/edcc/) (January 2024 – June 2024 & October 2025 - Present)**
-   Contributed to fostering inclusivity within the Department of Computing at Imperial College London
+   Contributing to fostering inclusivity within the Department of Computing at Imperial College London

 - **Ph.D.
 Year Student Academic Representative (October 2020 – July 2024)**
    Represented students in the Department of Computing at Imperial College London